 Want more detail?
 Read the longer version on this page.

 Would you like to really dig deep into the 12 Core Principles, learn everything and understand all the details?
-Please check out MND Book 1: the 12 Core Principles which offers great depth and answers all your questions.
+Please check out my book Mother Nature’s Diet which offers greater depth and answers all your questions.